How to Describe a Picture in English

 • The salesperson is wearing glasses.

-• The other customer is wearing a t-shirt.
+• The other customer is wearing a T-shirt.

-Describe What the Characters Are Doing
+Step 7: Describe What the Characters Are Doing

 Let’s see some examples.